Battle of Plassey, 1757

 A battlefield commander with major symbolic wartime visibility.

-He announced the declaration of independence over radio at Kalurghat and later commanded Sector 1, Sector 11, and Z Force in combat operations.
+He broadcast the declaration of independence from Kalurghat on behalf of Sheikh Mujibur Rahman and later commanded Sector 1, Sector 11, and Z Force in combat operations.

 Chittagong and multiple fronts during the Liberation War, 1971.